akvelon/MLEM-SDK-for-Java/README.md

 It saves ML models in a standard format that can be used in a variety of production scenarios such as real-time REST serving or batch processing.

-MlemClient is an unofficial Java library for the MLEM API.
+MLEM JClient is an unofficial Java library for the MLEM API.
-With MlemClient, you can easily integrate your Java application with the MLEM service.
+With JClient, you can easily integrate your Java application with the MLEM service.

-MlemClient is featuring:<br>
+MLEM JClient is featuring:<br>
 ✔ Works on any Java Platform version 5 or later<br>
 ✔ No additional jars required<br>
 ✔ Request validation support<br>